 It ended up being the storyline.

-He's getting blown up.
+He's getting blown out.

-He is great, and I think that's the problem we have right now.
+And I think that's the problem we have right now.

 Why can't they both be great?